Evepp/evepp.github.io/index.md

 # Welcome to My Blog!

 Hello!
-I’m Evelyn Pomasqui, and this is my personal blog.
+I’m Evelyn Penafiel, and this is my personal blog.
 Here, I share my passion for Cognitive Science and interdisiplinary approaches:

 - Learning experiences to guide you towards acquiring skills
 - Recent readings